SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 In general, cohesion is good and coupling is bad. high coupling generally implies loose cohesion and v.v.

+A god object is an object that violates the single-responsibility principle by knowing too much or doing too much.
+The single-responsibility priinciple states that (the implementation of) a thing should only change for one reason.

 ## Misc/no place yet

 most languages allow an arbitrary amount of spaces and tabs as indentation, YAML however only allows spaces